 Single Parent Magazine writer Nancy Winebarger encourages single parents to find employee benefits that support them.
-Today’s mothers and fathers should be prepared to negotiate things such as schedule flexibility, childcare requirements, decent wages, health insurance, retirement and tuition reimbursement with a potential employer.
+Today’s mothers and fathers should be prepared to negotiate things with a potential employer such as:

 Adaptations in lifestyle can make a big difference in the finances of single-parent families.
 Andrea Engber of Single Mother magazine says it is often necessary to change the way one thinks about money in order to make it alone.
-Sometimes one must scale down their lifestyle by moving into a smaller house, downgrading to a less expensive car, looking for cheaper insurance, seeking lower interest rates on loans and credit cards, and cutting corners in other areas.
-According to Engber, every day that debt is not decreased, money is lost.
-Other saving solutions might include teaming up with another single parent and sharing a home, magazine subscriptions, meals, utilities, rent, and childcare.
+Some ideas might include:

 Family finance advisor Charles Ross believes there are no “cookie cutter” recommendations for single parents.
 The goal, according to Ross, is to balance the current lifestyle and finances of the single-parent family with future goals and needs.
-One way to protect against emergencies and hardships is to have the proper insurance coverage and durable powers of attorney to protect their family should tragedy occur.
+Some ways protect against emergencies and hardships are to have:

-Locally, a good place to contact is the Consumer Credit Counseling Center of Chattanooga, a division of Family and Children’s Services.
+Locally, a good place to contact is the Consumer Credit Counseling Center of the Tennessee River Valley, a division of Family and Children’s Services.
 Call (423) 490-5620 for details.

 There are many ways for single parents to receive help, financially and otherwise.
 Sometimes merely making the need known can make all the difference.